marrrk/LoRaDongle/docs/getting-started/programming_SOC.md

 If however you did not get this, try pressing the cpu reset button on the development you are using to reboot the SoC.

 # Adding your own program
 Additional source files can be added to the program.
 You can place them in the `peripherals/` directory directly.
 ALternatively, you can create your own bespoke directory for the funcionality being added.
-More on this is available in [How to Add a program](dummy).